-Skinning: Learning how to Install and Use Aeon Nox
+Skinning: Learning to Install and Use Aeon Nox in Kodi

 This article is going to start a series of articles about creating your own Kodi Build and also understanding the differences between the skins available to work with.
 The first thing we need to understand is all skins are open source and this allows anyone to use the code to modify or build off of to enhance or change.
 This is very important because later on we will take a look at some of the different modded skins and what they can do.
 This article is also going to work off of the principals we discussed in Anatomy of a Kodi Build.
 We are going to take a look at how to install Aeon Nox and also how to set a Main Menu Item.
 The next installment will work on creating the submenu, background, and taking a look at widgets using the Aeon Nox Skin.

 Installing Aeon Nox Skin

 First thing we need to do is install the Aeon Nox Skin so we can take a look on how to navigate around it.
 This will be a walk through from a Fresh Install and I always start fresh when I want to start working on a new build or play around with a new skin.
 This way you make sure you do not have anything left over that could create a conflict with your set-up.

 - Click System

 - If this is a Fresh Start click on Look & Feel.
 If you already have installed a repository previously you will use the Kodi Repository.

 - Click Skin

 - Click Aeon Nox

 - Click Yes on would you like to switch to this skin so we can activate this skin.